savieee/Soft-robotics-controllers/README.md

 More detailed information can be found in the linked supplemental files.

 ### Fabrication of tubing for soft bistable valve
-* For tubing, use smooth sil 950 and yp
+* For tubing, use smooth sil 950 and follow the same step from mixing the mixture and pouring the material into the mold.
+* Seal the tubing to the chamber and tips with glorilla glue and keep it for 30 mins to get it dried out.

+### Assembly of the body and tubing
+* Glue tubing and body together to form the bistable valve
+* The device is ready for testing
+* The maximum pressure is 30 kPa.A penumatic pump can be used to provide positive pressure supply.

 ## Important Physical Considerations for soft bistable valve:
-1.
+1. Propogation delay:
 2.
 3.